thomasMisiek/children-linguistic-alignment/README.md

 </ul>

 You should run a test first to ensure everything run fine, it should take 5 minutes.
-Complete generation (10 month to 80) on a personal computer should take around two days for the English dataset (biggest CHILDES dataset), and around 6 hours for the other languages.
+Complete generation (10 month to 80) on my laptop take around two days for the English dataset (biggest CHILDES dataset), and around 6 hours for the other languages.

 ## Contributing
 Please contact thomas.misiek@gmail.com to report any problem or if you want to add something to the code